Skip to content

 # Use config token but different URL

-pipeleek gl enum --gitlab https://gitlab-dev.company.com
+pipeleek gl enum --url https://gitlab-dev.company.com

 # Use config URL/token but different level